wcjochem/sfarrow/README.md

 Simple features are a popular format for representing spatial vector data using `data.frames` and a list-like geometry column, implemented in the R package [`sf`](https://r-spatial.github.io/sf/).
-Parquet files are an open-source, column-oriented data storage formate from Apache (<https://parquet.apache.org/>) which enable efficient read/writing for large files.
+Parquet files are an open-source, column-oriented data storage format from Apache (<https://parquet.apache.org/>) which enable efficient read/writing for large files.
 Parquet files are also becoming popular across programming languages and can be used in `R` using the package